Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 All types of OCD include obsessions and compulsions.
 Obsessions are unwanted and intrusive thoughts, feelings, urges and doubts, while compulsions are repetitive physical or mental actions performed in an attempt to relieve distress and anxiety.

 Almost everyone doubts their memories from time to time.
-We don’t always remember things perfectly, and it’s normal to occasionally have concerns or worries about what you’ve done or whether you remember something accurately.
+We don’t always remember things perfectly, and it’s normal to occasionally have concerns or worries about what you’ve done in the past or whether you remember something accurately.

 OCD and False Memories

 False Memory (OCD) is an OCD subtype characterized by ongoing intrusive doubting thoughts and compulsive behaviors performed to neutralize anxiety related to one’s memories.
-People with False Memory OCD experience frequent doubts about things that have happened to them and can become convinced they’ve done something wrong despite there being no evidence these memories are accurate.
+People with False Memory OCD experience frequent doubts about things in the past and can become convinced they’ve done something wrong despite there being no evidence these memories are accurate.
 These recurrent doubts give rise to anxiety, guilt, shame, and other negative emotions, which drive people to engage in various compulsions to alleviate distress and gain certainty about their memories.

 False Memory OCD symptoms